m-usmananwar/petify/README.md

 ## Requirements

-If you want to run the run the project locally.
+If you want to run the project locally.
 You need to have the following packages installed in your system
 | Package      |
 |--------------|
 | Composer     |